-Courses from the following disciplines fulfill both requirements: ASTR, BIOL, CHEM, GEOL, NSCI, PHYS, biotechnology, botany, entomology, general science, and zoology.
+Courses from the following disciplines may satisfy both requirements: ASTR, BIOL, CHEM, GEOL, NSCI, NUTR, PHYS, biotechnology, botany, entomology, general science, and zoology.

 E. Mathematics

 MATH 106, MATH 107, or a course at or above the level of college algebra.